vlitzke/kitchenflies/DNAseq/10_PoolSNP/README.md

 ##  filter SNPs around InDels and in TE's from the original VCF produced with PoolSNP

+Removes sites that are located in InDels or transposable elements from VCF input file

 ```
 python2.7 scripts/FilterPosFromVCF.py \
 --indel InDel-positions_20.txt.gz \